Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-The aim of this study is to work out a theory of structural analysis and control of complex systems based on the synthesis of FCC and non-equilibrium thermodynamics.
+{} The aim of this study is to work out a resource management theory of SOS based on the synthesis of fractal-cluster relations (FCR) and non-equilibrium thermodynamics of I. Prigozhine.

-The resource distribution researching in SOS is based on the fractal-cluster approach, and shows that the researched object is not decomposed, but is a ``black box'', which corresponds to the principles and methodology of thermodynamics.
+{}The research of distribution based on the fractal-cluster approach shows that the researched object is not decomposed, but is a ``black box'', which corresponds to the principles and methodology of thermodynamics.
 In the physical space the real object has the resources $X_{i}$, necessary for its functioning, and the results of its activities.

-Upon transfer from the physical space of the external variable in the five-dimensional fractal-cluster space, the decomposition and classification of information about the object resources have been accomplished on \fig{figure3}, i.e., the fractal-cluster structurization of the information about the necessary resources for SOS (energy, transport, ecological, technological and informational supporting).
+{}Upon transfer from the physical space of the external variable in the five-dimensional fractal-cluster space, the decomposition and classification of information about the object resources have been accomplished on \fig{figure5}, i.e., the fractal-cluster structurization of the information about the necessary resources for the SOS (energy, transport, ecological, technological and informational supporting).
 The universal thermodynamic apparatus in its informational interpretation is convenient to use in this case.